neuropsychology/neuropsychology.R/README.md

 ---
 ## Contribute
 Want to add features?
 Correct bugs?
-You're more than welcome to contribute :)
+You're more than welcome to contribute :wink:

 Check this tutorial ([French](https://github.com/neuropsychology/Courses/blob/master/Programing/Github/Contribute-FR.md) or [English](https://github.com/neuropsychology/Courses/blob/master/Programing/Github/Contribute-EN.md)) to see how to submit your changes on github.